Personal Injury Lawyers in Connecticut

 Hourly Rate Range

-Costs can vary based on the complexity of the case, the attorney's experience, and the anticipated length of litigation.
-Many lawyers offer a contingency fee structure, meaning they only get paid if you win the case.
+Costs can vary based on the complexity of the case and the lawyer's experience.
+Many personal injury lawyers in Connecticut work on a contingency fee basis, meaning they only get paid if you win your case.

 Connecticut Bar Association